intelowlproject/IntelOwl/README.md

   - **analyzers** that can be run to retrieve data from external sources (like VirusTotal or AbuseIPDB) or to generate intel from internal analyzers (like Yara or Oletools)
   - **connectors** that can be run to export data to external platforms
 - API written in Django and Python 3.9.
-- Inbuilt frontend client: **[IntelOwl-ng](https://github.com/intelowlproject/IntelOwl-ng)** provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc. [Live Demo](https://intelowlclient.firebaseapp.com/).
+- Built-in frontend client written in React, with **[certego-ui](https://github.com/certego/certego-ui)**, provides features such as dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, etc. [Live Demo](https://intelowlclient.firebaseapp.com/).

 ## Documentation [![Documentation Status](https://readthedocs.org/projects/intelowl/badge/?version=latest)](https://intelowl.readthedocs.io/en/latest/?badge=latest)